hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 In the Fine Tuning phase some or none of the lower convolutional layers of the model were frozen depending upon the results from the Transfer Learning phase.

 ### Train Layers, Compile Model, Fit Model
+In the fine tuning mode.compile function, the optimizer used was Stochastic Gradient Descent (SGD) with a learning rate of 0.0001 and a momentum of 0.9.
 ```
 # Step 1 - Set up fine tuning on pre-trained ImageNet vgg19 model - train all lower 94 layers
 for layer in model.layers: